eqrakhattak/eqrakhattak/README.md

 <br>

 My name is Eqra Khattak.
 I live in Attock, Pakistan.
 I am an artist, book lover, seasons binge watcher and a damn nerd.
 I'm a software engineer with a passion for building beautiful user experiences and solving challenging problems.
-I'm a supporter of BlackLivesMatter, LGBTQIA+, people of color, women in tech, people with disabilities, and other marginalized groups.
+I've been a [Google Developer Student Clubs Lead](https://developers.google.com/community/dsc/leads) at my campus for batch 2020-21.
+Now I'm a GDSC Mentor.
+I'm also a part of GDG Kolachi community.
+I'm a supporter of Women In Tech, BlackLivesMatter, LGBTQIA+, people of color, people with disabilities, and other marginalized groups.
 I am a change maker volunteering for [We Make Change](https://www.wemakechange.org).

 <!-- <details>
   <summary>Quotes about me that people who I have worked with have said about me...</summary>